paritytech/rustc-rv32e-toolchain/README.md

 The target triplet is: riscv32em-unknown-none-elf.

-Currently the final binary is published as artifact of the GitHub Action, it is compiled only for Linux x86_64.

 ## Download

-The toolchain can be downloaded by the last action artifact
+The toolchain can be downloaded in the last releases as a `.tar.gz` file.

 ## Install

-You just need to download the install `install_toolchain.sh` script and put it the same folder with the file containing the toolchain `rv32e_dist.zip`, and then:
+You just need to download the install `install_toolchain.sh` script and put it the same folder with the file containing the toolchain `rv32e_dist.tar.gz`, and then:

 ``` sh
 ./install_toolchain